Deep Linking Information

 Linking to a menu item:

-Tick the checkbox next to the menu item you want to link to and then select the icon that looks like a chain, this is the 'Save links to content' option.
-A pop up box will appear with the URL information.
-Follow the prompts to copy this link.
+Tick the checkbox next to the menu item you want to link to.
+Select the 'Share' icon (three dots and lines on the bottom menu).
+A pop up box will appear with the URL to copy.

 Jade